lincolnpoh/github-learning-repo/README.md

 GitHub cool features
 ------------------------

-- Did you know we could press the period "." button inside any repo to access the codespaces?
-A cloud-based version of VScode is also known as a codespace.
+- Did you know we could press the period "." button inside any repo to access the online visual studio code?
+Everything should work as expected, except for the terminal command execution.
+If required, we need to create a codespace.
 It is a paid-per-second service.
 We could access the codespace according to our GitHub plans.
 Apparently, Free plan users could access it for 120 minutes per month.
 Just a good-to-know.